Is there a risk of hantavirus in Florida? Here are the rodents associated with the virus

 There is no specific treatment: patients receive supportive care, including mechanical ventilation in the most critical cases.

-The outbreak on the MV Hondius cruise ship
+The outbreak on the cruise ship MV Hondius

-The renewed interest in hantavirus in Florida and across the country is due to the outbreak reported aboard the MV Hondius, a Dutch-flagged cruise ship operated by Oceanwide Expeditions, which set sail from Ushuaia, Argentina, on April 1, 2026.
+The renewed interest in hantavirus in Florida and across the country is due to the outbreak recorded aboard the MV Hondius, a Dutch-flagged cruise ship operated by Oceanwide Expeditions, which set sail from Ushuaia, Argentina, on April 1, 2026.

 The three deceased individuals are a Dutch couple and a German woman.